Kolyma: Vadim Kozin

+Yevgenia Ginzburg

+In her autobiographical account Journey into the Whirlwind, academic Yevgenia Ginzburg details her persecution, arrest, trial, imprisonment, and exile to Kolyma.
+The book starts with a 4 a.m. phone call on the first of December 1934 calling for her to attend the regional committee office at 6 a.m. and follows the chain of events that ultimately lead to her exile to Kolyma, arriving in Magadan in the winter of 1939.
+Part 2 chapters 5 to 9 cover her time in Kolyma, first working on land improvements, and then being sent to the "state farm" of Elgen, sometimes El'gen, Russian Эльген, to fell trees.

+"During the 18 years of our ordeal, many times I found myself face to face with death, but it was an experience I never got used to....

+To begin with, salvation from death in the Elgen forests came to me from cranberries, sour, bitter northern berries, not ripening at the end of summer as they would do in a normal climate, but remaining from the previous year, to be coaxed out of their hiding place by the timid Kolyma spring, after their ten months' sleep under the snow."

 Nikolai Getman

 Finally, Ukrainian prisoner Nikolai Getman who spent the years 1945–1953 in Kolyma, records his testimony in pictures rather than words.
 But he does have a plea: "Some may say that the Gulag is a forgotten part of history and that we do not need to be reminded.
 But I have witnessed monstrous crimes.
 It is not too late to talk about them and reveal them.
 It is essential to do so.
 Some have expressed fear on seeing some of my paintings that I might end up in Kolyma again—this time for good.
 But the people must be reminded... of one of the harshest acts of political repression in the Soviet Union.
 My paintings may help achieve this."
 The Jamestown Foundation provides access to all 50 of Getman's paintings together with explanations of their significance.